Frustrations and Fixes

 Leverage your in-house expertise and unique capabilities

 Bring in people from different parts of the company who offer unique skill sets that are relevant to your DAM, and allow them to participate in the discovery process.
 Different questions will come up from different groups.
-Your IT department, especially, will undoubtedly provide an invaluable perspective.
+Your marketing teams will have a unique perspective on sharing digital asset and making things easily searchable.
+Your IT department will undoubtedly provide an invaluable perspective.
 They’ll get into the technical specifications and requirements of a system, consider any existing technical realities or resources, and how the old and the new will or won’t integrate.
+And of course, talk to the folks who will actually be using the system like creatives, producers, editors, and archivists.

 Drill down to concrete features your organization requires